Brazil airline Gol evaluating options after foreign ownership restrictions lifted

-SAO PAULO (Reuters) - Brazil’s largest airline, Gol Linhas Aereas Inteligentes, is weighing its options after the government lifted longstanding restrictions on foreign ownership of carriers, the company said in a securities filing on Monday.
+SAO PAULO, Dec 17 (Reuters) - Brazil’s largest airline, Gol Linhas Aereas Inteligentes, is weighing its options after the government lifted longstanding restrictions on foreign ownership of carriers, the company said in a securities filing on Monday.

 The airline said it was “evaluating” the decision because it could “enhance value-creation for company shareholders by allowing non-Brazilian control of Gol.”